Nearata/flarum-ext-maintenance-mode/README.md

 ## Note

-- If the database is inaccesible, that situation is not handled.
+- If the database is inaccessible, this situation is not handled.